natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 A **macro virus** is written in the same macro language, used to create software programs, such as Microsoft Excel or Word.
 It centers on software applications and does not depend on the operating system (OS).
 As a result, it can infect any computer running any kind of OS, including Windows, macOS and Linux.

-A **multipartite virus** is a fast-moving virus that uses file infectors or boot infectors to attack the boot sector and executable files simultaneously.
+A **multipartite virus** is a fast-moving virus, that uses file infectors or boot infectors, to attack the boot sector and executable files simultaneously.
 Most viruses either affect the boot sector, the system, or the program files.

 An **overwriting virus** is a malicious program which, after infection, will effectively destroy the original program code, typically, by overwriting data in the system's memory.